panamax-rs/panamax/README.md

 `Cargo` should now be pointing to the correct location to use the mirror.

+> Note, the `cargo search` command does not currently work with this mirror.

 ### Testing configuration

 You've now set up a Rust mirror!
 In order to make sure everything is set up properly, you can run a simple test: